HumanSignal/Adala/README.md

   guidelines or more adaptive outputs based on the agent's learning, Adala allows you to tailor results to your exact needs.

-- **Specialized in Data Processing**: While our agents excel in diverse data labeling tasks, they can be tailored to a wide range of data processing needs.
+- **Specialized in Data Processing**: While agents excel in diverse data labeling tasks, they can be tailored to a wide range of data processing needs.